ucb-ee290c/fa18-wellness-monitor/doc/firFilter.md

 # FIR Filter
 This FIR Filter Generator takes a set of coefficients of any desired length and type and generates an FIR filter with a `ValidWithSync` interface for input/output streams.
 This version generates an FIR filter with constant coefficients as it is only intended as a Low Pass/Band Pass filter generator with constant corner frequencies.

-# SVM

-## Overview

-The SVM block performs classification using the Support Vector Machine algorithm. [`svm_reference.py`](../scripts/svm_reference.py) models the whole chain (from training all the way to inference/classification).
-This reference file already implements the final SVM algorithm to be implemented for this project (parameterizable number of classes, different kernel support, and variable number of features).
-Understanding what the script does requires some background on how to do inference using SVM.
-I have written a [`comprehensive tutorial`](svm_tutorial.md) regarding that.
-Please read that first.

 ## Parameters

 The SVM generator has the following configurable parameters: